-- Project-specific: if CDBG is budgeted to pay any portion of architect/engineering services, the request for proposals (RFP) in Exhibit 3-C must be used and submitted by prospective service providers during the procurement process.
+- Project-specific: the request for proposals (RFP) in Exhibit 3-C must be used and submitted by prospective service providers during the procurement process.
 This ensures that all CDBG rules and regulations are incorporated into the procurement process and protects the Owner (applicant) as well as the funding source (DFA/LGD and HUD). - Note: although that State's boilerplate RFP and CDBG's RFP (Exhibit 3-C) are nearly identical in most respects, they differ in geographical and veterans preference.
 Whereas the State prefers to reward local resident and resident veteran businesses, the federal government does not allow this preferential point structure.
-That is why Exhibit 3-C must be used if CDBG dollars will be paying toward any portion of the contract. - On-call: if an applicant is funding the architect/engineering service provider and CDBG funds are not budgeted toward the contract, a state-compliant procurement is acceptable.
+That is why Exhibit 3-C must be used if CDBG dollars will be paying toward any portion of the contract. - On-call: if an applicant is funding the architect/engineering service provider and CDBG funds are not budgeted toward the contract, a state-compliant procurement may be acceptable if certain requirements are met.
+Applicant must contact project manager for verification that the following requirements have been met: - 1.
+Contract term must not exceed 4 years including all extensions and renewals - 2.
+The Request for Proposal (RFP) included that the proposed project was identified in the Project Description - 3.
+The Grantee submits the General Services Agreement to the LGD Project Manager for concurrence - 4.
+The RFP did not contain geographical preferences in the evaluation process (i.e. work to be done in New Mexico, New Mexico resident business preference, New Mexico resident-veteran preference, etc.)

-Executed agreement
+Executed agreement:

-- Project-specific: all engineering and architect contracts (to include on-call agreements) must be completed and executed using Exhibit 3-D and 3-E respectively.
+Project-specific: all engineering and architect contracts (to include on-call agreements) must be completed and executed using Exhibit 3-D and 3-E respectively.
 For on-call agreements, this entails adding the Exhibit 3-D or 3-E as an addenda to the existing contract.
-These contracts (Exhibit 3-D and 3-E) incorporate the rules and regulations of the CDBG program as well as protect the interests of the local government. - Note: architects, engineers or local governments can make modifications to these documents so long as they are done explicitly and transparently by including a "modifications" section to the agreement a detailing with specificity the proposed modifications.
-It is considered unacceptable to modify boilerplate language. - On-call: every on-call agreement must be amended to incorporate Exhibit 3-D or 3-E. These contracts outline the rules and regulations of the CDBG program as well as protect the interests of the local government.
+These contracts (Exhibit 3-D and 3-E) incorporate the rules and regulations of the CDBG program as well as protect the interests of the local government.

+Note: architects, engineers or local governments can make modifications to these documents so long as they are done explicitly and transparently by including a "modifications" section to the agreement a detailing with specificity the proposed modifications.
+It is considered unacceptable to modify boilerplate language.

+On-call: every on-call agreement must be amended to incorporate Exhibit 3-D or 3-E. These contracts outline the rules and regulations of the CDBG program as well as protect the interests of the local government.

 Administrative Services: this type of professional service is used primarily for grant administration.
 For those applicants unwilling or unable to oversee the day-to-day management of these projects, utilizing an administrative service provider is a viable option.
 There is typically a cost associated with these services, CDBG can pay up to 3% of the CDBG funds requested (full and phased respectively), and any remaining balance is the responsibility of the applicant.
-Procurement of these services is similar to architect/engineering using Exhibit 3-A. Councils of Government can be utilized without conducting procurement.
+Procurement of these services is similar to architect/ engineering using Exhibit 3-A. Councils of Government can be utilized without conducting procurement.
 All administrative service providers must use the CDBG approved contract (Exhibit 3-B).